Street voices

 What it means

-AF is a clipped way of saying as fuck, slapped on the end of something to crank the intensity right up.
-It works like really, but with way more bite and way less politeness.
-You use it to hype, complain, exaggerate, or just add extra sauce to a sentence when normal emphasis feels dead on arrival.
+AF is short for as fuck.
+You tack it onto the end of something to crank the intensity way up.
+It works a bit like really or very, but rougher, louder, and way less polite.
+People use it to hype stuff up, bitch about something, joke around, or just give a sentence that extra kick when plain emphasis feels weak.

 Usage examples